 In mature cotton fibers, lignin may be present, especially in the outer layers.
 Lignin is a complex polymer that provides additional support and rigidity to the fiber.
 Also, cotton fibers have distinctive surface grooves or twists, known as convolutions.
 This surface convolution features a high surface area which enhances absorb the ability of moisture and dyes.

-Mucilage (in immature fibres)
+Mucilage (in immature fibers)

 The unique combination of cellulose, lignin, and other components in the cotton fiber’s structure gives it the desirable properties of softness, strength, breathability, and absorbency.
 These properties have made cotton one of the most widely used natural fibers for textiles and various industrial applications

-Chemistry of cotton fibres
+Chemistry of cotton fibers

 Cellulose | 80-85% |